Study for (anti)hypertriton and light (anti)nuclei productions in high energy collisions at 200 GeV: Results and Discussion

-Then we compared the relationship between the nucleon number of the particles produced and their rapidity distributions in the same condition.
-We found the rapidity distributions for $d$ is different from those for $t$, $^3He$ and ${_{\Lambda}^3H}$, their rapidity distributions are less than $d$ (a).
-Because $d$ (a) has two nuclei while $t$ (b), $^3He$ (c) and ${_{\Lambda}^3H}$ (d) all have three nuclei.
-For the same nucleon number nuclei, $t$ (b) and $^3He$ (c), the former is consists of one proton and two neutron while the latter is consists of two proton and one neutron, we found that the rapidity distributions of $t$ (b) are roughly consistent with the $^3He$ (c), but the former is a little bit higher than the latter.
-Finally, we compared the $t$ (b) (one proton and two neutron) with the ${_{\Lambda}^3H}$ (d) (one proton, one neutron and one $\Lambda$), we found that the rapidity distributions of the particle which has (anti-)hyperon is lower than that replaced by a neutron.
+Then we compare the relationship between the nucleon number of the particles produced and their rapidity distributions in the same condition.
+We find that the rapidity distributions for $d$ are different from those for $t$, $\rm ^3He$, and $\rm {_{\Lambda}^3H}$, which show the less rapidity distributions than $d$ (a).
+This is because that $d$ (a) contains two nuclei, while $t$ (b), $\rm ^3He$ (c), and $\rm {_{\Lambda}^3H}$ (d) all contain three nuclei.
+For the same nucleon number nuclei, $t$ (b) and $\rm ^3He$ (c), the former is consists of one proton and two neutron while the latter is consist of two proton and one neutron, we find that the rapidity distributions of $t$ (b) are roughly consistent with the $\rm ^3He$ (c).
+However, the rapidity value of former is a little bit higher than latter.
+As shown in FIG.~\ref{tu2}, compared with the $t$ (b) (one proton and two neutron) and the $\rm {_{\Lambda}^3H}$ (d) (one proton, one neutron, and one $\Lambda$), we find that the rapidity distributions of the particles which has (anti-)hyperon is lower than that replaced by a neutron.

-The transverse momentum distributions of the ratios for $d$, $t$, $^3He$, ${_{\Lambda}^3H}$ to their antiparticles produced in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca and $^{64}$Cu+$^{64}$Cu collisions is given in FIG.~\ref{tu3}.
-We found that in the same condition, the nucleon number and the particles produced, the ratios of the antiparticle to particle are small at the low transverse momentum region while it have a rapidly increase at the high transverse momentum region.
-And we also found that under the same transverse momentum, the ratios is inversely proportional to the nucleon number of the collision nucleus.
+The transverse momentum distributions of the ratios for $d$, $t$, $^3He$, and ${_{\Lambda}^3H}$ to their antiparticles produced in $^{12}$C+$^{12}$C, $^{24}$Mg+$^{24}$Mg, $^{40}$Ca+$^{40}$Ca, and $^{64}$Cu+$^{64}$Cu collisions are given in FIG.~\ref{tu3}.
+We find that in the same condition (the nucleon number and the particle production), the ratios of the antiparticle to particle are small at the low transverse momentum regions, while they have a rapidly increase at the high transverse momentum regions.
+We also find that under the same transverse momentum, the ratios are inversely proportional to the nucleon number of the collision nucleus.